-For some types of brain and spinal cord tumors, doctors at NYU Langone’s Stephen D. Hassenfeld Children’s Center for Cancer and Blood Disorders prescribe radiation therapy, which uses high-energy radiation beams to destroy a tumor.
+For some types of brain and spinal cord tumors, doctors at the Stephen D. Hassenfeld Children’s Center for Cancer and Blood Disorders, part of Hassenfeld Children’s Hospital at NYU Langone, prescribe radiation therapy, which uses high-energy radiation beams to destroy a tumor.
 They may use it before surgery to shrink a tumor or afterward if the tumor is large or wrapped in nerves and blood vessels and can’t be removed completely.

-At NYU Langone, your child’s pediatric neuro-oncologist and pediatric neurosurgeon collaborate with a radiation oncologist to create a treatment plan best suited for the type of tumor and its location in the brain or spinal cord.
+Our neuro-oncologists and neurosurgeons collaborate with a radiation oncologist to create a treatment plan best suited for the type of tumor and its location in the brain or spinal cord.

 With this therapy, a machine delivers high-energy X-ray radiation from outside the body to treat tumors.
 It’s the most widely used type of radiation therapy.
 During the treatment, your child lies on a table that slides into a machine.
 Your child may be fitted with a plastic body cast to prevent movement during the treatment.
 Young children may require general anesthesia.
 The procedure typically takes 20 to 30 minutes, depending on the type and location of the tumor.